 United Kingdom, Government: Deleted

-APIG, Civil Society: [Identify the main difficulties that the digital economy poses for the application of existing international tax rules and develop detailed options to address these difficulties.]
+APIG, Civil Society: Identify the main difficulties that the digital economy poses for the application of existing international tax rules and develop detailed options to address these difficulties.

 New Pillar, WSA, Civil Society: 2(j ff) counteract market failure through concentration in the area of digital content through ineffective tax rules and provisions and loopholes that create an unequal tax burden for local producers while global actors are not made to pay their share and to develop detailed options to address these inequalities.

-k) Promote smart development approaches, based on partnerships which focus on human, technical, and governance.

-(New pillar)United Kingdom, Government:
+k) (New pillar)United Kingdom, Government: Promote the deployment of Internet Exchange Points (IXPs) both at a national and regional level, especially in developing and less developed countries, where needed, to assist in lower cost connectivity to the Internet, and encouraging local content.

 3. Targets

-Access to ICT, and gaps

-Fixed-telephone subscriptions (World, developing countries)

-Mobile-cellular subscriptions (World, developing countries)

-Access to Internet/Broadband, and gaps
+[Access to Broadband telecommunication networks, and the gaps

-Active mobile-broadband subscriptions (World, developing countries)

-Fixed (wired)-broadband subscriptions (World, developing countries)

-Households with Internet access at home (World, developing countries)
+By 2020, XX % of households should have Internet access (World, developing countries)

-Individuals using the Internet (World, developing countries)
+By 2020, Internet user penetration should reach YY% (World, developing countries)]

-c) Affordable ICT services

-ICT Price Basket

-(New pillar)Women and Information Society, Civil Society:
+(New pillar)Women and Information Society, Civil Society: Improve sex-disaggregated ICT statistics and measurement

 Japan, Government: Deleted